 Know your business (BIA)

 The hardest and one of the most important steps is to define how the potential shutdowns of IT systems affect the company’s operations.
 This step is named BIA or business impact analysis.
-If you’re unable to determine the impact of unplanned outages, it is impossible to establish the current situation’s adequate recovery strategy and restore techniques.
+If you’re unable to determine the impact of unplanned outages, it is impossible to establish the current situation’s adequate disaster recovery strategy and find the best disaster recovery software.
 Some examples of unplanned outages are:

 1) IT system failures